taustation-fan/taustation-fan.github.io/career.md

 Disadvantages:

-* Many lower-level career tasks are only available on two stations
+* Many lower-level career tasks are only available on three stations
 * The highest-paying career tasks are distributed on only two stats

 ## Medicine: Cloning Specialist